Chapter 39

 "[19] He will not quarrel or cry out; no one will hear his voice in the streets."

-The prophet Isaiah also foretold that another attribute of the coming Servant of God would be that,
+Another attribute of the coming Servant of God would be that,

 A BRUISED REED HE WILL NOT BREAK, A SMOLDERING WICK HE WILL NOT SNUFF OUT - Mat.
 12:20a